AninditaBasu/comparative-mythology/docs/myths/dragon_slaying.md

----
-keywords: Indra and Vritra, Trita Aptya and Trishira, Thraetaona and Azi Dahaka, Vahagn and Azhdahak, Hercules and Cacus.
-Here be dragons and heros.
----

 # Dragon-slaying myths

 Dragons are mythical monsters that look like giant reptiles.
 The etymology of the word suggests that _dragon_ is derived from the Greek word _drakōn_, which means _snake_ [^1].
 Snakes have, from the earliest times, been feared because of their human-killing venomous bite.
 It was easy for the ancients to imagine anything fearsome and cruel to be a dragon, and any person overcoming or killing such a menace to be a hero, worthy of adulation.